 Cooktop Buying Guide

 Choosing a cooktop can be a complicated process when there are so many brands, features, and designs to consider.
-Kitchen layouts, number of people in the household, and design style are all factors in the decision-making process.
+The kitchen layout, number of people in the household, and differing design styles are all factors in the decision-making process.
 This handy buyer's guide from Goedeker's can be used to better educate yourself on all the different choices you have when purchasing a new cooktop.

-The Electric Cooktop uses electricity as its power source and usually has a less expensive purchase price.
+The Electric Cooktop uses electricity as its power source and is usually less expensive.
 These types of cooktops come in two basic designs, coil and smoothtop.

 The Gas Cooktop is available in open burner and sealed burner models.
 A gas hookup must be available in your kitchen before installing.
-The cooking surface can be heat up in an instant for quicker cook times and fast results.
+The cooking surface can be heated in an instant for quicker cook times and fast results.

 Only available on the electric range.
 This cooktop has a smooth heating area.
 The surface may be ceramic, glass, or porcelain.
-Smoothtop ranges are easy to clean and have a modern look.
+Smoothtop ranges are easy to clean and look modern.
 Induction cooktops are generally this style.

 Only available on the gas range.
 This cooktop has wide openings for the burners.